solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 ### Task 2: Networking Setup (Lab Environment)

-When using the virtual machine from the lab environment, all the software has been already been installed.
-Login using the following:
+When using the virtual machine from the lab environment, all the software has already been installed. log in using the following:

 1. Switch to the Azure Portal.
 2. Browse to the resource group.